nstapelbroek/docker-static-webserver/README.md

 To prevent [confusion](https://medium.com/@mccode/the-misunderstood-docker-tag-latest-af3babfd6375) and sudden BC-breaks you should avoid using the `latest` tag when building upon this image (or any image for that matter).
 I'm using [Semver](https://semver.org/) as a base for versioning schematics.
 Due to the small functionality of this container I'm considering the following changes as "incompatible API changes":

-- Altered behaviour at clients, for example due to changes in cache-headers
+- Altered behavior at clients, for example due to changes in cache-headers
-- Altered behaviour in the find & replace script
+- Altered behavior in the find & replace script

 There are a couple of tags available for this image:

-- `1` referes to its equaly named support branch for preparing new minor or patch releases.
+- `1` refers to its equally named support branch for preparing new minor or patch releases.
 This branch will be auto-rebuild every day meaning you'll also get the latest updates from the [upstream nginx image](https://hub.docker.com/_/nginx/).
 Use this branch whenever you can.
-- `1.x.x` referes to an release.
+- `1.x.x` refers to an release.
 These releases are not auto-rebuild (yet) so you'll miss out on any updates or patches.
 It holds a good purpose if you want to pin to a specific release.
-- `latest` referes to a build with new features or improvements that are potentially BC-breaking.
+- `latest` refers to a build with new features or improvements that are potentially BC-breaking.

 ## Known limitations